If you prefer to always view the website in English, please click here.

 The cost of the cap on gas prices is variable for each hour of the day and very unpredictable, because it depends on the market price for natural gas, its impact on the electricity market and how we consume.

-The amount in your bill is the result of multiplying your consumption by the cost of the gas price cap in €/kWh.
+The amount appearing on consumers' bills is the result of multiplying their consumption by the cost of the gas price cap in €/kWh.

 Is the gas price cap bringing electricity prices down?

-As a measure for containing the price of electricity, it is partially working.
-Prices are lower than they were a few months ago, although they have not returned to last year's levels.
+It partially worked as a measure for containing the price of electricity; prices are lower than a few months ago, although they have not returned to last year's levels.

 There is a difference between the real price of gas in the international market and the price of "capped" gas in Spain.
-This difference between real price and "capped" price is being financed by all electricity consumers and appears in their bills.
+This difference between the real price of gas and the "capped" price was financed by all electricity consumers and reflected in their bills.

 Where does the cap on the gas price appear on the bill?